davidjesusacu/davidjesusacu.github.io/_posts/2016-12-26-transfer-learning-torch7.md

 where ```/data/train/``` is the path where the given images are located.
 At this point we will extract the features of the seven thousand given images.

-After a while, we will have a file called ```features.t7``` which contain a Torch tensor with the output of the last fully connected layer of ResNet-50.
+After a while, we will have a file called ```features.t7``` which contains a Torch tensor with the output of the last fully connected layer of ResNet-50.
 In our example the Torch tensor has dimensions 7000x2048.

 In other words, we have converted a 7000x(128x128) input tensor to a 7000x2048 one.